qwergram/csa2vmss/README.md

 This will create VMSS out of your VMs.

+### Set ACL to public
+When the script asks for your password, you will need to go to azure and set all container access policies to public.

+### Enter new password
+Set your password for each VMSS

 # Common Issues
 ## `No connection could be made because the target machine actively refused it`
-If you run into this issue, it means your db connection strings are using "useDevelopmentStorage=true".
+If you run into this issue, it means your db connection strings are using `useDevelopmentStorage=true`.
 Correct them and try re-uploading the packages.

 ![Issue](http://imgur.com/4Ksrpk7.png)